M17-Project/Micro17/icom_ICF3_4_5_6XXX/general_info.md

 * 2: European Market
 * 3: General

 Be careful as there are US market models (suffix "1") that are 450-520, and others 400-470.
 I've managed to bring 450 models down to 434MHz, but it makes things quite complicated.
-Identifying them requires checking the FCC ID in the database, it'll give you the frequency range.
+Identifying them requires checking the FCC ID in the database, it'll give you the frequency range (handset numbers AFJ289402: 450-520MHz, AFJ289401: 400-470MHz).

 ### Letter suffixes:
 * T: 10-key version